Our Bucket List 2 Day Kruger National Park Safari

 A safari in South Africa has been on our bucket list for a long time, but with so many places to choose from – game reserves, national parks, do you self drive or take guided game drives? the choice is overwhelming.
 It will ultimately depend on your budget.
-We chose the world famous Kruger National Park because of its top reputation for game viewing and opted for a guided tour of South Africa that included a 3 night stay near to the park that gave us 2 full days on safari.
+We chose the world famous Kruger National Park because of its top reputation for game viewing and opted for a guided tour of South Africa that included a 3 night stay near to the park that gave us a 2 day Kruger National Park safari.
 The pound was strong against the South African Rand which meant it was great time for us Brits to save money.

 Day One at Kruger National Park

 We can’t tell you how excited we were on our first morning, dressed up in our safari gear looking like something our of ‘It Aint Half Hot Mum‘ we were ready for our trip of a lifetime!
 Our 2 day Kruger National Park safari mission was to see the famous Big 5 – Rhinoceros, Elephant, Lion, Buffalo and Leopard.
 We were excited and somewhat nervous about what we would see having never been on a safari.